kaikoepchen/Particle_Discovery/README.md

 ## core

-rank features by Fisher score, tighten with rectangular cuts on the top three, then train an AdaBoost BDT on all seven raw inputs (MASS excluded to keep the fit unbiased). feed the resulting working point into a composite-PDF toy MC to quote the discovery time.
+rank features by Fisher score, tighten with rectangular cuts on the top three, then train an AdaBoost BDT on all seven raw inputs (MASS excluded to keep the fit unbiased). feed the resulting working point into a composite-PDF toy MC to quote the discovery time. validate the significance formula (Z = sqrt(q)) by checking Wilks' theorem on background-only toys.

 ### results